Effective Date 09/23/2013

 By law, we must protect the privacy of your PHI and provide this Notice of Privacy Practices (Notice) that tells you:

-• How BCH may use or disclose your PHI
+• How Boston Children's Hospital may use or disclose your PHI

-• Your rights and responsibilities concerning the privacy of your PHI, including how you may look at or get a copy of your information from BCH
+• Your rights and responsibilities concerning the privacy of your PHI, including how you may look at or get a copy of your information from Boston Children's Hospital

 • Who to contact if you have questions or want to make a complaint

-If you are a parent or legal guardian receiving this Notice because your child receives care at BCH, please understand that when we say “you” in this Notice, we are referring to your child.
+If you are a parent or legal guardian receiving this Notice because your child receives care at Boston Children's Hospital, please understand that when we say “you” in this Notice, we are referring to your child.
 We are talking about the privacy of his or her PHI.

 Who Must Follow the Rules in this Notice?

 This Notice applies to all staff at Boston Children’s Hospital, its physicians, nurses, and other personnel.
-It applies to PHI at Boston Children’s, at affiliated clinical sites owned and operated by Boston Children’s, and at Boston Children’s Physician Practices (collectively “BCH”).
+It applies to PHI at Boston Children’s, at affiliated clinical sites owned and operated by Boston Children’s, and at Boston Children’s Physician Practices.

 Boston Children’s has joint programs with other institutions and health care providers.
 We may share resources and services with these programs for diagnosis, treatment, education, and research related to specific diseases, therapies, or conditions.
 Participating providers may share medical, quality assurance, administrative, fundraising, or research information.
 Some of the affiliated practices and joint programs include, but are not limited to: